lucafoscili/comfyui-lf/README.md

 - Go to the `ComfyUI/custom_nodes` folder.
 - Open a terminal.
-- Copy and Paste this command `git clone https://github.com/lucafoscili/comfyui-lf.git`.
+- Copy and paste this command `git clone https://github.com/lucafoscili/comfyui-lf.git`.

 ## Contributing